 Do Some Research

-Now that you have a list of your wedding must-haves and a guest count, it is time to start researching vendors in your area and get some quotes.
+Now that you have a list of your wedding must-haves and a guest count, it is time to start researching suppliers in your area and get some quotes.
 Start with the venues you are interested in and get quotes based on the size of your wedding and date.

-Call all of the vendors you need to complete your wedding – that includes flowers, jewellers for wedding bands, etc. Find out the security deposit required to hold the date too – because you’ll need this amount to book your wedding.
+Call all of the suppliers you need to complete your wedding – that includes flowers, jewellers for wedding bands, etc. Find out the security deposit required to hold the date too – because you’ll need this amount to book your wedding.

 Tally It All Up

-Make a list of categories (i.e. photography, dress, venue, catering, etc.) and the prices you received from vendors.
+Make a list of categories (i.e. photography, dress, venue, catering, etc.) and the prices you received from suppliers.
 Then, add everything up to come to your estimated total.
 If the total is too high, see where you can cut.
 For example, some brides find that real flowers are too costly, so they opt for silk flowers or use other natural decorations and skip flowers altogether.

 Once you have an established budget you can start the wedding planning.
 It is important to set limits on how much you want to spend in each category – such as no more than 200 for invitations or no more than 2,000 for your dress.
 Just by planning ahead you’re already on your way to one amazing, stress-free wedding